mnit-rtmc/iris/docs/database.md

 Notifications are sent by trigger functions when records are changed.
 They are used to implement the [REST API].

-The *primary* CHANNEL matches the name of a table.
-After INSERT or DELETE, and when an UPDATE changes any *primary* attribute, a notification is sent to that CHANNEL (with an empty PAYLOAD).
+The *primary channel* matches the name of a table.
+After `INSERT` or `DELETE`, and when an `UPDATE` changes any *primary* attribute, a notification is sent to that channel (with an empty payload).
 Some channels are also notified when an associated record is updated:

 - __(G)__: `geo_loc`